GuenterQuast/mimoCoRB/builddoc/index.rst

 **mimoCoRB**: multiple-in multiple-out Configurable Ring Buffer

-The package **mimoCoRB** provides a central component of each data acquisition system needed to record and pre-analyze data from randomly occurring processes.
+The package **mimoCoRB** provides a central component of each data acquisition system needed to record and pre-analyse data from randomly occurring processes.
 Typical examples are waveform data as provided by detectors common in quantum mechanical measurements, or in nuclear, particle physics and astro particle physics, e. g. photo tubes, Geiger counters, avalanche photo-diodes or modern